Biden says Putin's nuclear threat biggest risk since Cuban Missile Crisis

 'ADVANCING IN BROAD SWEEP'

-In the northeastern Kharkiv region where Ukrainian forces regained a large swathe of territory in September, the bodies of 534 civilians including 19 children were found after Russian troops left, police official Serhiy Bolvinov told a briefing.
+In the northeastern Kharkiv region where Ukrainian forces regained a large swathe of territory in September, the bodies of 534 civilians including 19 children were found after Russian troops left, said police official Serhiy Bolvinov.

 The total included 447 bodies found in Izium.
 He also said that investigators had found evidence of 22 "torture rooms".
 There was no immediate comment from Russia.

-On Thursday, a regional governor said a missile demolished an apartment block and killed seven people in the city of Zaporizhzhia in the southern region of the same name, which Russia says it has annexed.
+On Thursday, a regional governor said a missile demolished an apartment block in Zaporizhzhia city, in the region of the same name that Russia says it has annexed.

-Eduard, a 49-year-old man who survived the attack, said he was woken at around 5 a.m. by a strong explosion.
-"The room filled with smoke and dust.
-I jumped up to go see what had happened," he said.
+Ukrainian rescuers had retrieved 11 bodies and rescued 21 people from the rubble of buildings destroyed in missile attacks there, the State Emergency Service said in a statement.

-In an online address to new security and energy co-operation forum the European Political Community, Zelenskiy accused Russia of targeting the same spot twice to kill responders.
+In an online address to the new European Political Community security and energy forum, Zelenskiy accused Russia of targeting the same spot twice to kill responders.

 "In Zaporizhzhia, after the first rocket strike today, when people came to pick apart the rubble, Russia conducted a second rocket strike.
 Absolute vileness, absolute evil."